ezntek/beancode/README.md

   ENDCASE
   ```
   Please put your code into a procedure instead.
+* No-declare assignments are only bound to the `local block-level scope`, they are not global.
+Please declare it globally if you want to use it like a global variable.
 * ***File IO is completely unsupported.*** You might get cryptic errors if you try.
 * Not more than 1 parse error can be reported at one time.
 * Lowercase keywords are supported.